eduardogr/evalytics/README.md

       - Or access to [api/credentials/oauthclient](https://console.developers.google.com/apis/credentials/oauthclient)
       - The OAuth client type is *other* and choose the name you prefer :smiley:

-:fireworks: You have already created your credentials!
+You have already created your credentials! :fireworks:

-:heavy_exclamation_mark: Just place them in a `credentials.json` file in the root of this repository.
+Just place them in a `credentials.json` file in the root of this repository. :heavy_exclamation_mark::heavy_exclamation_mark:

 ### Enable APIs :books: